CamiWhite/numberconverter/README.md

 encourage to execute the production version for testing purposes

 ### Production Mode
-To execute the application in this mode lets execute in steps the following commands:
+To execute the application in this mode lets execute in steps, the following commands:
 - `./gradlew clean build`
 - `java -Dspring.profiles.active=PROD -jar build/libs/com.sonatype.numberconverter-1.0.jar`

 ### Playing with the application
 Once you've executed the application you are probably seeing a console prepared to accept commands.
-Just type `convert <number>` to start converting numbers such as: `convert 123`
+Just type `convert <number>` to start converting numbers like this: `convert 123`.

 # Unit Tests
-These can be found at the `srv/test` folder.
-You can also execute the unit testing with `./gradlew test` the results will be generated at `build/reports/tests/test/index.html
+These can be found at the `src/test` folder.
+You can also execute the unit testing with `./gradlew test` the results will be generated at `build/reports/tests/test/index.html`
 ![Unit Tests](./Tests.png)